justy/asyn/README.md

 ##Client

-By convention, when a DOM element `element` requests a payload, a callback will executed:
+By convention, when a DOM element `element` requests a payload and that payload becomes available, a callback will executed:

-    function acceptPayload(element, payload)
+    acceptPayload(element, payload);

 where `element` is a string, representing a DOM element, for example "#page" or "div", and `payload` is valid JSON, of the form: